-In March 2021, Aeon Delight set up customer service centers at all eight branches in Japan and rolled out remote support systems.
-The company also achieved labor-saving on-site as it installed systems and sensors at its facilities.
+- volume by deepening its understanding of customers and various industries, and accordingly improve customer satisfaction and refer customers to other segments.
+To achieve this, it plans to provide services across the segments in a single package (for example, Construction Work carries out an order associated with Facilities Management), and provide the same services regardless of region to clients operating nationwide. - In March 2021, Aeon Delight set up customer service centers at all eight branches in Japan and rolled out remote support systems.
+The company also installed systems and sensors at facilities under management to promote labor saving.
 This infrastructure enabled cost reductions through labor-saving and automation based on area management, which involves the sharing of facilities management personnel in a set area.
 The company first launched the area management concept with a focus on Aeon Retail stores among the several thousand facilities under contract.
-It has FY02/24 targets of 360 area-managed facilities and the reduction of 180 facilities management personnel.
-The company introduced the system at 151 facilities and had reduced the facilities management headcount by 115 as of end-FY02/22.
+The company targets to have 360 area-managed facilities and reduce 180 facilities management personnel by the end of FY02/24.
+Progress toward these targets was largely in line with plan, with 231 facilities (versus 178 at end-FY02/22) covered by the area management scheme and facilities management personnel down by 135 (115) as of end-Q1 FY02/23